Palm Springs, California: City

 Business owners in the village first established a Palm Springs Board of Trade in 1918, followed by a chamber of commerce; the city itself was established by election in 1938 and converted to a charter city, with a charter adopted by the voters in 1994.

 Presently the city has a council-manager type government, with a five-person city council that hires a city manager and city attorney.
 The mayor is directly elected and serves a four-year term.
 The other four council members also serve four-year terms, with staggered elections.
 The city is considered a full-service city, in that it staffs and manages its own police and fire departments including parks and recreation programs, public library, sewer system and wastewater treatment plant, international airport, and planning and building services.

 The city government is a member of the Southern California Association of Governments.

-Christy Holstege, who took office as mayor in December 2020. was the first female and the first openly bisexual mayor in the city's history, and the first openly bisexual mayor in American history.
+Christy Holstege, who took office as mayor in December 2020, was the first female and the first openly bisexual mayor in the city's history, and the first openly bisexual mayor in American history.
 Lisa Middleton, the first transgender mayor in California history, took office in 2021.

 Palm Springs' longest-tenured mayor was Frank Bogert (1958–66 and 1982–88).
 He was credited with leading the city as it evolved from a small resort town into a larger community.
 Bogert's actions as mayor have proved controversial in recent years, as allegations that Bogert removed hundreds of citizens of color from a city neighborhood led to the removal of a statue on city property that honored him.

 Former entertainer Sonny Bono had the most recognizable name; Bono served from 1988 to 1992 and was eventually elected to the U.S. Congress.

+In 2017, Palm Springs elected the first entirely LGBTQ city council in U.S. history.
+The Council was composed of one bisexual woman, three gay men, and one trans woman.